InfiniteSearchSpace/Automata-Gen-3/README.md

 Terms:

 	Surface				- the individual windows that show visual updates Universe 			- the object that contains the placements and values Z-axis ID 			- the x*y layer at index z
-	Function Catagory/Type 	- determines the type of action: place blocks, delete, utility...
+	Function Category/Type 		- determines the type of action: place blocks, delete, utility...
-	Subfunction		- determines which action from a catagory to perform Instruction		- determines which cellular automata rules to use
+	Subfunction			- determines which action from a category to perform Instruction			- determines which cellular automata rules to use

 Example Menu: 0.0.0.4.111100 {1,15}